 Half an hour into it, your child is done.

 Solution: Invite the other child’s parent.
-It’s OK to end the playdate early, if you have to.
+That way, if you feel like ending things early, you won’t be stuck waiting.
 Thirty minutes of fun is better than 90 minutes of unhappiness.

 Looking for more ideas?
 Get tips on helping your child with social cues.

 About the author

 Lexi Walters Wright is the former Community Manager at Understood.
 As a writer and editor, she helps parents make more informed choices for their children and for themselves.

 Elizabeth Harstad, MD, MPH is a developmental-behavioral pediatrician at Boston Children’s Hospital.